 If you’re a reptile lover, you’ve probably heard of bearded dragons.
 These cute little creatures are becoming increasingly popular as pets due to their unique looks and friendly nature.

 They love munching on insects, with hornworms being a nutritious and tasty option.

 However, figuring out the right amount of hornworms to feed your bearded dragon is super important as too much or too little can have a negative impact on their health.

-Bearded dragons can eat between 20 – 50 hornworms per day as juveniles, but as adults, they should be fed more vegetation.
-Adult bearded dragons should be fed the same number (20 – 50), but over one week, however, a proper diet will have between 9 – 15 per week.
+Bearded dragons can eat between 20 – 50 hornworms per day as juveniles, but they should be fed more vegetation as adults.
+Adult bearded dragons should be provided the same number (20 – 50), but over one week.
+However, a proper diet will have between 9 – 15 per week.